-The Peregrine family consists of a range of six cylinder in-line engines which are turbocharged and intercooled.
+The Peregrine EDi engines consist of a range of six cylinder in-line engines that are turbocharged /intercooled.
+The engines have an electronic management system.

 In this handbook, the different engine types are indicated by their code letters, which are the first two letters of the engine number as indicated below: